7 Reasons your Thyroid Lab Tests are Anything but “Normal”

 #6.
 Failure to Diagnose and Appreciate Nutrients Required for Thyroid Function

 It's silly but outside of the Hospital Doctor's don't appreciate the value of nutrients and supplements in treating disease.

-Inside the hospital your Doctor is intimately familiar with something as simple as magnesium: it serves to help stop premature labor and it can even bring your heart back into a stable rhythm when given intravenously.
+Inside the hospital, your Doctor is intimately familiar with something as simple as magnesium: it serves to help stop pre-term labor (13) and it can even bring your heart back into a stable rhythm when given intravenously (14).

-Outside of the hospital it's another story entirely!
+Outside of the hospital, however, it's another story entirely!